 Form Carpentry - the technique to build forms into which concrete is poured during the construction of buildings, roads, bridges, etc.

 Rod Busters - Perform a technique used to tie rebar (steel) of various sizes together to serve as reinforcement prior to pouring concrete.

 Upon receiving your application and registration fee, we will confirm a space on the condition that all admission requirements will be met.
 A prospective applicant may not begin training until all requirements have been fulfilled.
 Should classes become full prior to receiving an application; the applicant will be telephoned and placed on a waiting list for the next session.
-The applicant will need at least a high school diploma or GED.
-You will have to be at least 18 years of age.
-Anyone under the age of 18 will need parental or guardian permission in order to qualify for acceptance to the program.
-Once admitted, a letter of acceptance will be mailed to you.
+The applicant will have to be at least 17 years of age.

 Requirements for Graduation